-Kamenova: In high school, I competed in national and international olympiads.
-It was a lot of fun because I could use my imagination to solve tricky problems, and I also
+Kamenova: In high school, I competed in national and international olympiads^{}.
+It was a lot of fun because I could use my imagination to solve tricky problems, and I liked the traveling aspect of it.
+Then I knew I wanted to be a mathematician.

 For permission to reprint this article, please contact: reprint-permission@ams.org.
-DOI: http://dx.doi.org/10.1090/noti1669 liked the traveling aspect of it.
-Then I knew I wanted to be a mathematician.
-I have a lot of wins in national (Bulgarian) math competitions.
+DOI: http://dx.doi.org/10.1090/noti1669